Off-Page SEO

 Remove any low-quality or irrelevant links

-Focus on high-quality, natural link building
+Focus on natural link-building

 Wait it out